Why Automate This? Exploring Correlations Between Desire for Robotic Automation, Invested Time and Well-Being: Discussion

-\textit{RQ4: Do socioeconomic differences yield differences in the desire for robot automation?} Based on our analysis, the trends observed in the general population tend to hold for the mid-income subgroup (fifth column of Table~\ref{tab:davsx}).
+\textit{RQ4: Do socioeconomic differences yield differences in the desire for robotic automation?} Overall, the trends observed in the general population tend to hold for the mid-income subgroup (fifth column of Table~\ref{tab:davsx}).
 There are some exceptions: while happiness and pain are good indicators of DA for the general population, happiness and meaningfulness serve as better indicators for middle-income individuals.
-When analyzing the way ranking changes for different income subgroups, we do not observe clear patterns based on time spent (\textbf{H1b}) or well-being factors (\textbf{H2.Xb}) except in two surprising cases: 1) The high-income group shows differences in their rankings of the activities they desire to automate compared to the general population and these differences correlate positively to activities that bring them more happiness -- indicating they want to automate activities that make them happier (Table~\ref{tab:darel}, second row, fourth column).
-And 2) the differences in DA between the low-income group and the general population correlate positively with the differences in meaningfulness ranks: activities that are more meaningful for individuals of the low-income group show a higher DA (Table~\ref{tab:darel}, third row, sixth column).
-We plan to explore these surprising results in the future.
+When analyzing the way rank changes for different income subgroups, we do not observe clear patterns based on time spent (\textbf{H1b}) or well-being factors (\textbf{H2.Xb}) except in two surprising cases: 1) Differences in DA ranks between the high-income group and the general population are positively correlated with between-group differences in happiness rankings -- indicating they want to automate activities that make them happier (Table~\ref{tab:darel}, second row, fourth column).
+And 2) the differences in DA ranks between the low-income group and the general population correlate positively with the differences in meaningfulness ranks: activities that are more meaningful for individuals of the low-income group show a higher DA (Table~\ref{tab:darel}, third row, sixth column).